-Dr. James Stanley, who practices in San Marcos, TX, Dallas, TX, and Mesquite, TX, is a medical specialist in spine surgery and orthopedics/orthopedic surgery.
-His clinical interests include back injuries, lumbar spine surgery, and spinal pain.
-His professional affiliations include Baylor Scott & White Health and Texas Health Presbyterian Hospital Dallas.
-Dr. Stanley is a graduate of the University of Texas Southwestern Medical School.
-He trained at the University of Oklahoma Health Sciences Center for residency.
+Dr. James Stanley works as a spine surgeon and orthopedic surgeon.
+His areas of expertise include back injuries, lumbar spine surgery, and spinal pain.
+He is professionally affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Dallas.
+Dr. Stanley is a graduate of the University of Texas Southwestern Medical School and a graduate of the University of Oklahoma Health Sciences Center's residency program.
 Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Stanley accepts.
-Dr. Stanley is open to new patients.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Neck Pain, Spinal Pain, Lower Back Pain, Back Problems, Lumbar Spine Problems, Lower Back Problems, ...
 (Read more)

-Dr. George Mundanthanam, who practices in Austin, TX and San Marcos, TX, is a medical specialist in hand surgery and orthopedics/orthopedic surgery.
-Dr. Mundanthanam is a graduate of UMDNJ-New Jersey Medical School and a graduate of Baylor University Medical Center's residency program.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Mundanthanam honors.
+Dr. George Mundanthanam specializes in hand surgery and orthopedics/orthopedic surgery.
+He studied medicine at UMDNJ-New Jersey Medical School.
+Dr. Mundanthanam completed his residency training at Baylor University Medical Center.
+He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
 His hospital/clinic affiliations include Private Practice, Seton Healthcare Family, and Central Texas Medical Center.

 Conditions / Treatments